inet-framework/inet-tutorials/configurator/doc/step12.md

 ## Goals

 Sometimes it is best to configure different parts of a network according to different metrics.
 This step demonstrates using the hop count and error rate metrics in a mixed wired/wireless network.

 ## The model

 This step uses the `ConfiguratorE` network, defined in <a srcfile="configurator/ConfiguratorE.ned"/>.
 The network looks like this:

 <img class="screen" src="step12network.png">

 The core of the network is composed of three routers connected to each other, each belonging to an area.
 There are three areas, each containing a number of hosts, connected to the area router.

-- Area1 is composed of three `WirelessHosts`, one of them is connected to the router with a wired connection.
+- Area1 is composed of three `WirelessHosts`, one of which is connected to the router with a wired connection.
-- Area2 has an `AccessPoint`, and three `WirelessHosts`.
+- Area2 has an `AccessPoint` and three `WirelessHosts`.
-- Area3 has three `StandardHosts` connected to the router through a switch.
+- Area3 has three `StandardHosts` connected to the router via a switch.

-Since there is no access point in `area1`, the hosts create an ad-hoc wireless network.
+There is no access point in area 1, the hosts form an ad-hoc wireless network.
 They connect to the rest of the network through `area1host3`, which has a wired connection to the router.
 However, `area1host3` is not in the communication range of `area1host1` (illustrated on the image below.)
-Thus `area1host2` needs configured to forward
-`area1host1's` packets to `area1host3`.
+Thus, `area1host2` needs to be configured to forward `area1host1`'s packets to `area1host3`.
 The error rate metric, rather than hop count, is best suited to configure routes in this LAN.
 Routes in the rest of the network can be configured properly based on the hop count metric.

 <img class="screen" src="step12ranges.png">